 Ready feet were an important part of being a good soldier.
 Everywhere the soldiers went they would carry the Pax Romana, the Peace of Rome.
 This was a peace through strength.
-We must remember the message we carry is that we can have peace with God through our Lord Jesus Christ.
+We must remember the message we are always ready to carry is that we can have peace with God through our Lord Jesus Christ.
 (Rom 5:1)